sc-ventures/cloudbreak-documentation/docs/deployment-options.md

 MORE INFO - TBD

-To launch Cloudbreak on GCP by using the quickstart option, refer to [Launch Cloubreak on GCP](gcp-launch.md).
+To launch Cloudbreak on GCP by using the quickstart option, refer to [Launch Cloubreak from template (GCP)](gcp-launch.md).

 ### Deployment on OpenStack